-CUL 231 À la Carte Kitchen (3 CR)
+CUL 231 À LA CARTE KITCHEN (3 CR)

 The focus is on modern, contemporary and classical cuisine for service in restaurants.
 Correct applications and fundamentals of culinary skills, quantity food production and organization, mise en place, cooking methods, improved knife skills, plate presentation and the use of standardized recipes will be stressed.
 Students prepare à la carte salads, dressings, marinades, vegetables, starches and entrees.
 Students hone their skills to be both creative in preparation and food presentation approaches.
-Prerequisites: CUL 121, ENG 085, ENG 090 and MAT 020 or higher

-CUL 250 Principles of Beverage Service (3 CR)
+CUL 250 PRINCIPLES OF BEVERAGE SERVICE (3 CR)

-This course focuses on the study of the beverage service in the hospitality industry which includes spirits, wines, beers and nonalcoholic beverages.
+This course focuses on the study of the beverage service in the hospitality industry which includes spirits, wines, beers and non-alcoholic beverages.
 Topics include purchasing, resource control, legislation, marketing, physical plant requirements, staffing, service and the selection of wines to enhance foods.
 Students complete the ServSafe Alcohol training and national examination.
-Must have Culinary Arts and Hospitality Management associate degree (CUR.AAS) as active program of study to enroll.
+Must have Culinary Arts and Hospitality Management associate degree (CUR.
+AAS) as active program of study to enroll.

-DANCE (DAN)
+Dance (DAN)

-DAN 121 Jazz Techniques (3 CR) (SAME AS HPF 221)
+DAN 121 JAZZ TECHNIQUES (3 CR)

+(SAME AS HPF 221)